-For the 2020-2021 application cycle, Booth maintains its two required essay questions (there’s also a video question for those invited to interview).
+For the 2022-2023 application cycle, Booth maintains its two required essay questions (there’s also a video question for those invited to interview).
 Read on for tips and advice on how to tackle Chicago Booth’s MBA essay questions.

 Essay #1.
 How will the Booth MBA help you achieve your immediate and long-term post-MBA career goals?
 (250 word minimum)

-Booth is really looking to learn about what skills you have gained in your career thus far and how those will propel you into your MBA program.
+Booth is really looking to learn about the skills you have gained in your career thus far and how those will propel you into your MBA program.
 What specifically about Booth stands out to you?
 Professors?
 Classes?
 Student Organizations?
 Using your newly minted Booth MBA degree, what are your short and long-term career goals?
 The important thing here is to clearly identify your long-term goal and describe how your short-term goal will help get you there.
-You want to create a cohesive story so Booth understands where you’ve been, where you’re going, and how they fit into your story.

 Essay #2.
 An MBA is as much about personal growth as it is about professional development.
 In addition to sharing your experience and goals in terms of career, we’d like to learn more about you outside of the office.
 Use this opportunity to tell us something about who you are.
 (250-word minimum)

 The second question is an appeal to share something much more personal, beyond your professional achievements, test scores and transcripts.
-This essay is new this year, and Booth is mining for a glimpse of who you are above and beyond a shimmering track record of excellence.
+Booth is mining for a glimpse of who you are above and beyond a shimmering track record of excellence.
 Booth admissions can glean your professional journey and goals from your resume, letters, and first essay.
 Now, in this essay, they are looking to find out about what motivates you outside the workplace.
 They really want to get a sense of what makes you “interesting.”
 There is no right or wrong answer here and it is a mistake to try to provide an answer that you think the committee is looking for.

 Booth recognizes that we are not linear people and both our work and personal lives inform who we are.
 Try to focus on an overall theme in your personal life and how that has led to your pursuit of extracurricular activities.
 Perhaps you had a unique upbringing?
 Or you have volunteered at a particular organization with a mission that resonates with you?
 These stories will help color in the areas of your application and help the admissions committee understand who you are and what makes you tick.

-To put a fine point on Bill’s comments, don’t try to anticipate and respond with what you think the Admissions Committee wants to hear.
+To reiterate, do not try to anticipate and respond with what you think the Admissions Committee wants to hear.
 Be yourself and show your enthusiasm – authenticity is essential.